-When looking at games like Terraria, you’ll want games that ooze exploration, combat, construction, and crafting.
-Keeping all these elements in mind, we have formulated a lineup of seven games that should appeal to any Terraria fan who spent hours on end engrossed in the action-adventure title.
+When looking at games like Terraria, you’ll want games that ooze exploration, combat, construction and crafting.
+Keeping all these elements in mind, we have formulated a lineup of seven games that should appeal to any Terraria fan who spent hours on end engrossed in the action-adventure game.
 Terraria was developed by Re-Logic and splashed across the terrain on May 16, 2011.
 Here, you get to face off against various types of creatures that prowl around the confines of a 2D world.
-Read on to find out more about Terraria alternatives we have in store for you.
+Read on to find out more about the substitutes we have in store for you.

 2 – Minecraft

 Anyone who loves to dabble in construction games would have surely heard of Minecraft.
 This open-world adventure game lets players build blocks and create anything their heart desires.
 It could be dungeons, valleys, waterfalls or even castles.
 Minecraft was created by Markus Persson and has been under development ever since 2009.
 However, the game was officially launched just last year.
 Coming back to the various gameplay elements, Minecraft enables players to gather up resources to build desired constructions as well as defend themselves against the monsters that creep out at night.
 This inclusion in our games similar to Terraria array also boasts of various interesting maps formulated by fans.

 Here’s another game that can be availed by PC players.
 Ace of Spades is claimed to be an amalgamation of bits plucked right out from games like Minecraft and Team Fortress.
 Besides just building fortresses and other constructions, you can also destroy structures erected by foes and in turn, have them plunge to their death.